Stirred, not shaken, is the recommended method for preparing a gin martini.

 Well, that’s one side of a barfly argument that should be taste-tested.

-Star of Bombay is a new release from the distillers of Bombay Sapphire that is well worth seeking out for whatever gin cocktail you are mixing.
+Star of Bombay is a new release from the distillers of Bombay Sapphire that is worth seeking out for whatever gin cocktail you are mixing.
 (It was released last year in the UK, but only released in Canada this fall.)

 The botanicals feature bergamot, orange peel and ambrette seeds (from hibiscus flowers) added to the traditional selection.
 It all perfectly enhances the signature Bombay Sapphire taste.